isb-cgc/readthedocs/docs/source/sections/webapp/Gaining-Access-To-TCGA-Contolled-Access-Data.rst

 - at any time, ALL members of the project MUST be authorized to use the data set (be a registered dbGaP PI or downloader) (see dbGap Data Access `Request Portal <http://dbgap.ncbi.nlm.nih.gov/aa/wga.cgi?login=&page=login>`_, and `Understanding Data Security <http://isb-cancer-genomics-cloud.readthedocs.org/en/latest/sections/data/data2/TCGA_Data_Security.html>`_ for more details).
 - all members of the project will have had to register their ID with ISB-CGC by using the ISB-CGC Web Application
-- at least one PI must be an OWNER of the project
+- all members of the project will have had to associate their Google ID with ISB-CGC with an NIH Identity (see the "Linking your NIH and Google identities" section of this page above for instructions on how to do this).

 If ANY of these requirements are not met, your GCP and ANY associated service accounts will be disabled to use controlled access data.
 Emails will be sent to the GCP owners if this permission is revoked describing the reason for the withdrawing of controlled access data by the GCP (such as the adding to the project a new member who does not have dbGaP approved access to the controlled-access data set).